Management Basics and the Manager Job Role

+If management starts with planning, good management starts with good planning.
 Without a plan, you will never succeed.
 If you happen to make it to the goal, it will have been by luck or chance and is not repeatable.
-You may make it as a flash-in-the-pan, an overnight sensation, but you will never have the track record of accomplishments of which success is made.
+You may make it as a flash-in-the-pan—an overnight sensation—but you will never have the track record of accomplishments of which success is made.

-Look at all the probable scenarios.
-Plan for them.
-Figure out the worst possible scenario and plan for that too.
+Figure out what your goal is, or listen when your boss tells you, then figure out the best way to get there.
+What resources do you have?
+What can you get?
+Compare the strengths and weaknesses of individuals and other resources.
+Look at all the probable scenarios and develop a plan for them.
+Figure out the worst possible scenario and plan for that, too.
 Evaluate your different plans and develop what, in your best judgment, will work the best and what you will do if it doesn't.

-- TIP: One of the most often overlooked management planning tools is the most effective.
+TIP: One of the most often overlooked management planning tools is the most effective.
 Ask the people doing the work for their input.

 Now that you have a plan, you have to make it happen.
 Is everything ready ahead of your group so the right stuff will get to your group at the right time?
 Is your group prepared to do its part of the plan?
 Is the downstream organization ready for what your group will deliver and when it will arrive?